Newag Dragon

-The Newag Dragon is a Polish six-axle electric locomotive, designed for working freight trains up to 4500 tons.
+The Newag Dragon is a Polish six-axle locomotive, designed for working freight trains up to 4500 tons.
 The locomotive is built by Newag, between 2009–2016 at its Gliwice plant, since 2017 at the Nowy Sącz plant.
-By April 2020, 42 units had been built and delivered to 12 different train operating companies in Poland.
+By March 2025, 94 units had been built and delivered to 15 different train operating companies in Poland.

 History

 Origin

-Newag Dragon's project is the first Polish electric locomotive project for 19 years, since the hitherto last Polish-designed locomotive, EM10, was unveiled.
-The idea to design and offer a six-axle goods locomotive came around as the company was engaged in refurbishing old ET22 six-axle goods locomotives and decided that it would make more sense to offer a new locomotive rather than a wide-ranging refurbishment.
+Newag Dragon's project was the first Polish electric locomotive project unveiled since the EM10, was unveiled 19 years earlier.
+Newag was engaged in refurbishing old ET22 locomotives and decided that offering a new locomotive would make more sense, resulting in plans to design and offer a comparable six-axle goods locomotive instead.

 Prototype production

 From 2002 no electric locomotives were produced in Poland until September 2006, when an agreement was signed with the Ministry of Science and Higher Education for funding a project to build a new locomotive.
 It was decided to produce a heavy goods locomotive.
 The company also decided to produce a six-axle locomotive so that it could operate on a wider variety of tracks.
 The project for the locomotive was prepared in cooperation with EC Engineering and the Institute of Electrical Engineering.
 The traction engines were designed by the Research and Development Centre of Electrical Machines Komel and built by the Department of Electrical Machines Emit.